-MissingValueDelineation provides multiple means of describing missing values.
-They may contain any combination of a CodeDelineation, NumericDelineation, or TextDelineation.
+MissingValueRepresentationBase provides multiple means of describing missing values.
+They may contain any combination of a CodeRepresentationBase, NumericRepresentationBase, or TextRepresentationBase.
 In addition, the process of determining the how the missing value is assigned (generation instruction) may be referenced.

 EXAMPLE:

-A Missing Value Delineation containing a set of coded missing value types, a numeric unlabeled value and information on how to treat a blank (white space).
+A Missing Value RepresentationBase containing a set of coded missing value types, a numeric unlabeled value and information on how to treat a blank (white space).

-<r:MissingValuesDelineation isVersionable=”true” typeOfIdentifier=”Canonical” scopeOfUniqueness=”Agency” versionDate=”2012-10-16” isBlankMissing=”true”>
+<r:MissingValuesRepresentationBase isVersionable=”true” typeOfIdentifier=”Canonical” scopeOfUniqueness=”Agency” versionDate=”2012-10-16” isBlankMissing=”true”>

 <r:URN>urn:ddi:us.mpc:MVD1:1</r:URN>